Big-Onche/Cube-Conflict/licenses/readme_cubeconflict_en.txt

    that it is a "mod" or a "fork" of Cube Conflict, or that it's another project unrelated to Cube Conflict.

-4. Use of Cube Conflict for profit is not permitted.
+4. Redistribution of Cube Conflict for profit is not permitted.
 This means that the sale, redistribution via links containing forced advertisements, and distribution of an installer for this game containing advertisements or third-party software are strictly prohibited.